 Menthol is an organic compound that can be made synthetically or obtained from peppermint or other mint oils.
 When menthol is added to pharmaceuticals, it has a counterirritant effect on skin, and thus produces a local analgesic or anesthetic effect.

-Camphor is an organic compound that is extracted from the wood of camphor trees.
-It can also be made synthetically.
-Camphor oil is used in topical painkillers because it has anti-infective, anti-inflammatory, and analgesic properties and absorbs easily through the skin.
+Camphor is an organic compound that is extracted from the wood of camphor trees or evergreen pine trees.
+Camphor oil is used in topical painkillers because it has analgesic properties and absorbs easily through the skin.

 CBDMEDIC™’s proprietary ointments and creams comprise these two naturally-derived active ingredients to help speed absorption of pain-relieving analgesics and anti-inflammatories to the area of discomfort.
-The products are blended with CBD hemp oil (Cannabis sativa L).
+The products are blended with CBD hemp oil (Cannabis sativa L), jojoba seed oil, beeswax and other emollients to soothe the skin and speed absorption.
 You can rest assured that it is THC-free and non-psychoactive.
 It will not get you high or cause you to fail a THC drug test.

 These natural solutions are part of the CBDMEDIC family of products that are individually formulated to relieve targeted pain associated with specific medical conditions and areas of the body susceptible to injury.